Growing the entrepreneur’s emotional intelligence… Conscious business? Explained!

 I’ve been infusing this perspective, knowledge, and wisdom into Business Power Tools products and blogs in order to educate and influence people through business.
 I like to think of Business Black Belt as an action manual of higher awareness and applied intuition!

-It picks up where most business schools, consultants, and gurus leave off…
+Picks up where most business schools, consultants, and gurus leave off…

 There are more than 100 insights, tricks, tips, hacks and ideas to help you to see danger before it gets you, not “step in something,” as well as make better decisions faster.